 Fulcrum fulfills its preservation commitments through a strategy based on balancing local and distributed resources.
-By engaging in a number of such relationships, Fulcrum guards against the risk of technological failure, changes in institutional priorities, or inability to meet commitments at any one institution, thereby eliminating single points of failure and ensuring the long-term access to content published on Fulcrum.
+By engaging in a number of partnerships, Fulcrum guards against the risk of technological failure, changes in institutional priorities, or inability to meet commitments at any one institution, thereby eliminating single points of failure and ensuring the long-term access to content published on Fulcrum.

 The University of Michigan Library

 The strength of Fulcrum's preservation commitment derives from its home within a Tier 1 research library which embodies preservation as core to its mission.
-As a result, Fulcrum adheres to the policies and practices of U-M Library, and content hosted on Fulcrum is preserved according to the same policies and practices, and with the same dedicated, committed effort, as all of U-M Library's digital collections.
+As a result, Fulcrum adheres to the policies and practices of U-M Library, and content hosted on Fulcrum is preserved according to the same policies and practices, and with the same dedicated, committed effort, as all of U-M Library's digital materials.

 U-M Library's institutional stance is strongly predisposed to migration strategies, which we enable via policies that restrict file formats at the point of ingest.
 Our file format guidelines are based on the recommendations of the Library of Congress and reflect the accepted best practices of the digital preservation community.
-(Fulcrum's file format recommendations may place further restrictions based on compatibility with software tools, functionality on our platform, publishing industry standards and accessibility.)
+Fulcrum's file format recommendations may place further restrictions based on compatibility with software tools, functionality on our platform, publishing industry standards, and accessibility.
 The open, published standards represented in these guidelines put us in the best position today to successfully migrate content to tomorrow's successor formats.

 On those occasions where no open standard is available, or the de facto standard within a given discipline is a proprietary file format, Fulcrum may host the file with a commitment only to bit preservation.
 In those cases, when the file becomes obsolete, we may continue to host it as-is as an artifact of possible historical interest.

 Fulcrum follows the principle of "Preservation is Access, Access is Preservation".
-Our Hyrax platform is backed by a Fedora 4 repository where preservation masters are managed in the U-M datacenter; masters are stored on and backed up using enterprise-quality equipment and services provided by U-M Information Technology Services.
+Our Hyrax platform is backed by a Fedora 4 repository where preservation masters are managed in the U-M datacenter; masters are stored and backed up using enterprise-quality equipment and services provided by U-M Information Technology Services.
 This same repository is used for managing both the preservation masters and the access derivatives which are served to the browser in a user session, their relationship expressed explicitly via RDF metadata in our data model.
 In this way the same resources that maintain the access repository also benefit the preservation repository, and any problems that arise are more visible to the system administrators.
 Furthermore, by keeping content in our preservation repository, we are also committing to maintaining its access by readers.

-The culmination of local and partnered preservation commitments, which place our content into storage networks distributed across multiple continents, actively managed by a range of mission-driven, non-profit consortia and partnerships (some of which have their own succession plans), mitigate the risk of catastrophic failure on any number of fronts, and help ensure that the content published on Fulcrum today will remain in the scholarly record for many years to come.
+The culmination of local and partnered preservation commitments, which place our content into storage networks distributed across multiple continents, actively managed by a range of mission-driven, non-profit consortia and partnerships (some of which have their own succession plans), mitigates the risk of catastrophic failure on any number of fronts, and helps ensure that the content published on Fulcrum today will remain in the scholarly record for many years to come.